 Swatches of the e.l.f.
 Baked Highlighter in Moonlight Pearls dry (left) & wet (right), in natural light (4 swipes each using my finger)

 What a difference, right?!
-With that small tweak of adding water/setting spray, this highlighter performs just as well as my $20 and $30 ones!
-And considering it’s only a fraction of the price, I’d absolutely recommend it for both highlighter newbies and gurus.
+With that small tweak of adding water/setting spray (and getting past the first layer of product), this highlighter performs just as well as my $20 and $30 ones!
+And considering it’s only a fraction of the price, I’d absolutely recommend it.

 Have you tried e.l.f.’s Baked Highlighters?
 If so, what’s your favorite way to apply them?